-- A library of JDBC function calls that connect to a database, execute SQL statements, and retrieve results - A standard way to connect and log in to a DBMS - SQL syntax based on the X/Open SQL Call Level Interface or X/Open and SQL Access Group (SAG) CAE specification (1992) - A standard representation for datatypes - A standard set of error codes
+- A library of JDBC function calls that connect to a database, execute SQL statements, and retrieve results A standard way to connect and log in to a DBMS SQL syntax based on the X/Open SQL Call Level Interface or X/Open and - SQL Access Group (SAG) CAE specification (1992) - A standard representation for datatypes - A standard set of error codes

-How JDBC APIs are implemented

-JDBC API implementations fall into two broad categories: those that communicate with an existing ODBC driver (a JDBC-ODBC bridge) and those that communicate with a native database API (a JDBC driver that converts JDBC calls into the communications protocol used by the specific database vendor).
+How JDBC APIs are implemented JDBC API implementations fall into two broad categories: those that communicate with an existing ODBC driver (a JDBC-ODBC bridge) and those that communicate with a native database API (a JDBC driver that converts JDBC calls into the communications protocol used by the specific database vendor).
 The InfoMaker implementation of the JDBC interface can be used to connect to any database for which a JDBC-compliant driver exists.

-The InfoMaker JDB interface
+The InfoMaker JDB A Java Virtual Machine (JVM) is required to interpret and execute the